vseryakov/backendjs/README.md

   For this example let's create an account:

   - by default no external modules are loaded so it needs the accounts module
-  - restart the backend command from the above with additional parameter: `-allow-modules accounts`
+  - restart the backend command from the above with additional parameter: `-allow-modules bk_accounts`
   - type and execute the following URLs in the Web console:

         /account/add?name=test1&secret=test1&login=test1@test.com